 Incorporation documents

-Learn about the documents Atlas will use to incorporate your company.
+Learn about the documents Atlas uses to incorporate your company.

-Here are the documents Atlas will use to incorporate your company.
-After your company is formed, you can view your incorporation documents in the Documents tab of your Atlas Dashboard.
+Here are the documents Atlas uses to incorporate your company.
+After you form your company, you can view your incorporation documents in the Documents tab of your Atlas Dashboard.

 Document | Description |